M0rl0ck/file_manager/README.md

 ### Working with paths containing spaces

-If the path contains spaces, you must wrap it in quotes `'` or `"`
+If the path contains spaces, you must wrap it in double quotes - `"`

 #### Example:

 `cat 'dir/path with spaces/file name with spaces'`,
  `cp "dir/path with spaces/file name with spaces" "dir/path with spaces/dir name with spaces"`,

-The second parameter can be left unwrapped:

-`mv "dir/path with spaces/file name with spaces" dir/path with spaces/dir name with spaces`

 If a command takes one parameter, it can be left unwrapped: